 Our non-contributory, single employer defined benefit pension plan covers a majority of our employees.
-Employees of acquired companies are covered after a transitional period.
-The net periodic pension cost for this plan for the three-month periods ended January 31, 2015 and 2014 was as follows:
+Employees of acquired companies may be covered after a transitional period.
+The net periodic pension cost for this plan for the three- and six-month periods ended April 30, 2015 and 2014 was as follows: